Guide to listed buildings

-- Grade I buildings are of exceptional interest
+- Grade I buildings are of national interest

-- Grade II* buildings are particular buildings of more than special interest
+- Grade II* buildings are of more than regional interest

-- Grade II buildings are of special interest, warranting every effort to preserve them
+- Grade II buildings are of special regional interest, warranting every effort to preserve them

-In practice, about 95 percent of listed buildings are Grade II.
+In practice, about 95% of listed buildings are Grade II.

 How much of the building is listed?